South Downs Way, looking toward Beachy Head

 Day 3: East Meon to South Harting

 Dinner the night before was good, but the eggs and avocado toast at breakfast were even better.
-The strong coffee helped get me out the door before 9, on a warm, cloudy morning that again burned off and became bright blue skies by lunchtime.
+The strong coffee helped get me out the door before 9 a.m., on a warm, cloudy morning that again burned off and became bright blue skies by lunchtime.

-The first stop of the day came at the Sustainability Centre.
-The trail runs directly past it, and never being ones to walk past a cafe at the best of times, we headed inside for a coffee.
 The staff were happy to wrap a couple of sandwiches to take with us as well, a nice touch that allowed an impromptu picnic among the wildflowers at the top of Butser Hill a couple of hours later.

 Lauren was taking it slow due to blisters, so she sent me on ahead for a while.
 I hadn’t planned to detour off the trail before the end of the day, but the call of a cold pint on a hot day is always hard to ignore.
-It was worth the extra walking — the Five Bells in Buriton was a beautiful old village pub, with outdoor tables that ensured nobody else had to smell me.
+It was worth the extra walking: the Five Bells in Buriton was a beautiful old village pub, with outdoor tables that ensured nobody else had to smell me.

 Lauren had passed me again thanks to that pub stop, but we met up just before the turnoff to South Harting.
 It was a slow walk down to the village, and the glorious 16th-century White Hart that was our stop for the night.